VentGrey/Epitaph/README.md

 ## Overview

-This configuration includes:
+This theme includes:
-- POSIX shell `up` and `down` scripts for fast loading / reloading times
+- POSIX shell `up` and `down` scripts for fast loading / reloading times.
-- Simple animations on windows powered by picom
+- Simple animations on windows powered by picom.
+No heavy blurs, rounded corners or anything that can be considered *GPU wasting*.
-- Superfast lemonbar
-- Polybar / Lemonbar indicators for:
-  - CPU use percentage (Polybar only)
-  - Memory use in GiB (Polybar only)
-  - Calendar + Hour in a simple format
-  - Battery / AC Adapter indicator
+- Beautifully configured polybar.
-  - Pulseaudio indicator
+- Extensive documentation.
-  - Music indicator (Polybar Only)
-  - SSID indicator (Lemonbar Only)
-  - Systray (Polybar Only)
-- Doom One colorscheme (Taken from DT's [xmobar config](https://gitlab.com/dwt1/dtos-configs/-/blob/main/etc/skel/.config/xmobar/xmobarrc))
+  - [W.I.P] Steps with lxsession to make LeftWM + Epitaph your own Desktop Environment.
+- Catppucchin Mocha colorscheme.
-- Very tiny rust power manager
+- Very tiny rust power manager.
-- An integrated script for wallpaper slideshows
+- An integrated script for wallpaper slideshows.

-# Easy Polybar / Lemonbar switching!

-**:warning: This feature is to be deprecated soon.**

-If you are concerned with the code of the deprecated modules, I keep a copy at my [dotfiles](https://github.com/VentGrey/debdotfiles) repository or you can visit my [blog](https://ventgrey.github.io) to learn how to setup your own lemonbar from scratch.

 ## Credit / Sources